iamTetsuShizen/gmw-tech-test/README.md

 #### Difficulties Faced:

-- Entity named `Character` resulted in a table named `character` due to it being a reserved word.
-Solution: ORM mapping for each Entity.
+- Entity named `Character` resulted in a table named `character` due to it being a reserved word on MySQL, the persisting of data in the custom command was giving error, since it needed to acces via app_db.character.
+Solution: ORM mapping for each Entity (eg: #[ORM\Table(name: 'characters')]).

 - Serialization in the controller caused issues with returning empty objects to the front.
 Solution: Used `$serializer->normalize` to convert the object into an array before sending as JSON.